-5.2 Estimated Temporal Change in Habitats around Ports
+5.2 Temporal Change in Habitat of Case Study Ports

-This section reports on the findings of two case studies on temporal changes in habitat over the last ~ two decades, the ports of Durban (South Africa) and Mombasa (Kenya).
-Based on the lack of suitable spatial data, these two ports is used as case studies to demonstrate how the above tools can be implemented to assess temporal changes in natural habitats in port environments, in this instance focusing on mangroves.
+This section reports on the findings of two case studies on temporal changes in habitat over the last ~ two decades, the Ports of Durban (South Africa) and Mombasa (Kenya).
+Based on the lack of suitable spatial data, these two ports are used as case studies to demonstrate how the above tools can be implemented to assess temporal changes in natural habitats in port environments, in this instance focusing on mangroves.